 Open access has not been taken seriously in Japan with no signatories on Berlin Declaration.
-There is also no national policy or mandate for Open Access Publishing.
 Self archiving by scientists is still not quite a popular mode of publishing.
 Self-archiving Stats show that scientists are generally neither interested in nor aware of open access In Japan, therefore highlighting a need for more OA awareness-raising campaigns.
 No major OA publisher as yet.
 There is a need to establish a national OA policy.
 By December 2015, the government of Japan aims to improve transparency of the information on the official development assistance, including agricultural projects in accordance with the commitment made at the fourth high-level forum on aid effectiveness.

 Open Access Japan, a joint project of two research grant-in-aid projects funded by the Japan Society for the Promotion of Science, "Integrated Research on Transformation of Scholarly Communication in Open Access Movement (Principal Investigator: Keiko KURATA, Keio University) and "Reengineering of the Functionalities of Research Libraries in the Digital Milieu(REFORM)"(Principal Investigator: Syun TUTIYA, Chiba University), has been launched with a view to facilitating the information and communication among researchers, librarians and publishers in Japanese concerning issues on Open Access as one of the currently most heavily discussed topics in scholarly communication.